ncatlab/nlab-content/pages/0/8/4/3/3480/content.md

 in $Vect$.
 Finally using that $FinVect(V,W) \simeq V\otimes W^*$ the above coend expression follows.

+As before, more work is required to show that ven for $A$ itself not finite dimensional, it is still recovered in terms of the above (co)end over just its finite dimensional modules.

 ### In higher category theory

-In as far as the proof of Tannak duality only depends on the [[Yoneda lemma]], the statement immediately generalizes to [[higher category theory]] whenever a higher generalization of the Yoneda lemma is available.
+In as far as the proof of Tannaka duality only depends on the [[Yoneda lemma]], the statement immediately generalizes to [[higher category theory]] whenever a higher generalization of the Yoneda lemma is available.

 This is notably the case for [[(∞,1)-category]] theory, where we have the [[(∞,1)-Yoneda lemma]].

-By applying this verbatim four times in a row as above, we obtain the following statement for "$\infty$-permutation represenzations".
+By applying this verbatim four times in a row as above, we obtain the following statement for "$\infty$-permutation representations".

 +-- {: .un_theorem}
 ###### Theorem